sumitst05/Learning-Lua/Tables/tables.md

 myTable = {"apple", "banana", "orange"}
 print(myTable[2]) -- prints "banana"
 ```
+## Functions in Lua:

+- In Lua, a function is a reusable block of code that performs a specific task.

+- You can define a function with the `function` keyword followed by the name of the function and its arguments in parentheses.

+- The function body is then enclosed in a block with `end`.

+- In Lua, functions are first-class values, which means that they can be assigned to variables, passed as arguments to other functions, and returned as values from functions.

+- Functions in Lua can have multiple return values.
+To return values from a function, use the return keyword followed by the values you want to return separated by commas.

+- In Lua, functions can be defined anonymously, meaning that they do not have a name.
+These are called anonymous functions or lambda functions.
+Anonymous functions are useful for defining functions inline as arguments to other functions.

+- Lua also provides a set of built-in functions, which are functions that are part of the Lua standard library.
+These include functions for manipulating strings, tables, and mathematical operations, among others.

+- In Lua, functions can be loaded dynamically from external files using the dofile, load, and loadfile functions.

+- Lua provides several advanced features for functions, such as function environments, function upvalues, and function metamethods.
+These features allow for advanced techniques such as object-oriented programming, function memoization, and coroutines.

 ### Table Iteration

-You can iterate over the values in a table using the `pairs()` function, which returns a key-value pair for each element in the table:
+- You can iterate over the values in a table using the `pairs()` function, which returns a key-value pair for each element in the table:
 ```
 myTable = {"apple", "banana", "orange"}